 I have enjoyed a diverse career including architectural practice, CAD, marketing, consulting and strategy.Â Nothing has given me greater pleasure than design and engagement with the world in which we live.

-I bring a synthesis of strategic thinking, compassionate humanism, and a passion for design to my design work.
+I bring a synthesis of strategic thinking, compassionate humanism, and a love of design to my architectural work.
 My goal is to practice architecture with competency, humanity and flair.
-Architecture is delightfully multidisciplinary—both a pleasure and a challenge.
+Architecture is delightfully multidisciplinary – both a pleasure and a challenge.
 It is also a constant part of our human experience, for good or for ill.

 Let it be for good.

 I have always loved to make things.
 Meccano, origami, paper aircraft, sculpture, woodwork, electronics, boats, music and creative writing.
 The creation of objects and experiences that enhance life is one of my greatest sources of satisfaction.
 I originally entered architecture school because of this passion for making things, coupled with a deep interest in the mind and in the relationships between people and the environment they inhabit.

 Driving south through New Zealandâ€™s lake district, you will encounter a small stone chapel, built on a rise between the road and the lake.
 It beckons the casual visitor, and inside the visitor is delighted to see that instead of traditional stained glass, a clear plate glass window frames the view of lake and mountain.
 We are called to be grateful, to celebrate the beauty of the world in which we live, and perhaps to sit a while in the quiet, reflecting on this moment of sudden joy.
 We are led to this experience by the building: without it we would have the view, but no focus and no celebration of special nature of the place.